JetBrains/xodus/README.md

 JetBrains Xodus is a transactional schema-less embedded database written in Java.
 It was initially developed for [JetBrains YouTrack](http://jetbrains.com/youtrack) (an issue tracking and project management tool).
 Currently Xodus is also used in [JetBrains Hub](https://jetbrains.com/hub) (JetBrains' team tools connector) and in some internal JetBrains projects.

-Key features:
-- Xodus is written in pure Java.
 - Xodus is transactional and fully ACID-compliant.
 - Xodus is highly concurrent.
 Reads are completely non-blocking due to [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) and true [snapshot isolation](https://en.wikipedia.org/wiki/Snapshot_isolation).
 - Xodus is schema-less and agile.
 It requires no schema migrations or refactorings.
 - Xodus is embedded.
 It doesn’t require installation or administration.
+- Xodus is written in pure Java.

-Xodus is free and licensed under [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+- Xodus is free and licensed under [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

 ##Hello Worlds!